dojo/docs/dojo/aspect.rst

     ...
   });

-The advising function can return a value to replace the final return value of the method call.
+The advising function must return a value to replace the final return value of the method call.
 For example:

 .. js ::